Aros-Technology-Studio/AST-Aros-Financial-Paradigm/03_token_management_layer/token_issuance_protocol.md

 1. A transaction has been submitted to the AST processing queue.
 2. The transaction has passed validation, fragmentation, and encryption phases.
 3. The set of participating nodes successfully completed signature consensus.
-4. The node reward calculation engine has produced an eligible emission request.
+4. The node payment calculation engine has produced an eligible emission request.

 ---